stanford-ssi/samwise-structures/.github/ISSUE_TEMPLATE/standard-ticket.md

 assignees: ''

 ---
+ **Assignee:** [Put yourself in the "Assignees" field when creating the issue, then list other relevant people here.
+Also note if collaboration with other sub-teams is necessary.]

 **Description:** [Describe the issue, including enough details that people who weren't present when the issue was discovered can understand.]